Gallopsled/pwntools-tutorial/tubes.md

 ## Hello Network

 Creating a network connection is also easy, and has the exact same interface.
+A `remote` object connects to somewhere else, while a `listen` object waits for a connection.

 ```py
 from pwn import *